 “Everyone knows that if you’re born with a vagina, creepy dudes are just a part of the deal.”
 Denise, Master of None (S1EP7)

-A few weeks ago, Vix Meldrew asked the women on twitter stories of being followed or harassed by men.
+A few weeks ago, Vix Meldrew asked the women of Twitter to share stories of being followed or harassed by men.
 After recently watching Season 2 of Master of None, I’ve been rewatching Season 1 and was reminded of this particular line.

 When I was 18, I was at home in Brighton during a uni break.
 We lived quite centrally, really close to the station, and town was just a stone’s throw away.
 I was walking home after some drinks with friends – it wasn’t particularly late, maybe 9 or 10pm – and as I was walking down my street, I noticed a guy at the other end coming towards me.
 No big deal usually.
 Usually.
 I was expecting us to just cross paths swiftly, like you would with any other stranger.
 But literally the millisecond before I turned to walk up the path to my door, he stopped me.